flameplat/CS-Game-Project-Zeus/ProjectSkeleton.md

 - **Package**: `game.utilities`
 - **Type**: class
-- **Description**: This class can compare between color.
+- **Description**: This class can compare between gameColor.

 #### Methods:

 `int compare(Color o1, Color o2)`
 - **Description**: Compares two colors based on their priority.
 - **Parameters**:
-    - `o1`: The first color object to compare.
+    - `o1`: The first gameColor object to compare.
-    - `o2`: The second color object to compare.
+    - `o2`: The second gameColor object to compare.
 - **Return Type**: `int`
-    - A negative integer, zero, or a positive integer as the first color has a lower priority, equal priority, or higher priority than the second color.
+    - A negative integer, zero, or a positive integer as the first gameColor has a lower priority, equal priority, or higher priority than the second gameColor.

-`int getColorPriority(Color color)`
+`int getColorPriority(Color gameColor)`
-- **Description**: Retrieves the priority of a color.
+- **Description**: Retrieves the priority of a gameColor.
 - **Parameters**:
-    - `color`: The color to get the priority for.
+    - `gameColor`: The gameColor to get the priority for.
 - **Return Type**: `int`
-    - The priority value of the color.
+    - The priority value of the gameColor.

 ### `Color` class